zypangpang/mmdict_client/README.md

     * fire

    **Recommend** using `pip3 install --user <package>` to install above packages seperately.

-   For simplicity, you can just run `pip3 install --user -r requirements.txt` to install all Python dependencies, but maybe `requirements.txt` file is not updated timely.

 ## Usage
 Simply run `python3 gui_client.py run` to start the gui client, with `-h` to print the help.